Dreta/Dretacbe/README.md

 ---

-Starting life in another school from zero.
+*Together, we can make a difference.*

-**Status**: Busy.
-I am currently moving to another house.
-Do not expect quick responses or any at all.
+**Busy**: Busy because of school.

 <h3>Projects</h3>

 **Main Project**: None

 **Side Projects**:
  - A Small World, a curated 2.5D Minecraft experience.
-(ON HOLD: Moving to another house)
+(ON HOLD: Busy)
  - Lilay, a Minecraft launcher.
-(ON HOLD: Moving to another house)
+(ON HOLD: Busy)

 **Possible Future Projects**:
  * Maybe a Material Design Linux desktop environment, if I have time?